Majestyk1/portfolio.app/content/projects.md

 ---

-### HVAC Service Portal
+### airdoctor-refactor
 **Role:** Full-Stack Developer
 **Tech:** React, Tailwind CSS, Firebase (Firestore), Node.js
 **Description:** A custom-built content management system (CMS) designed for HVAC technicians to log, manage, and track service calls, parts inventory, and customer information.
 I created a streamlined dashboard UI with React and Tailwind, and used Firebase Firestore to manage backend data.
 This project improved technician workflow and client communication for a real small business, demonstrating my practical understanding of database structure and real-world user needs.

 ---

-### RememberMe AI
+### WTWR (What to Wear)
-**Role:** Hackathon Developer
+**Role:** Full-Stack Developer
-**Tech:** React, Python (Flask), OpenAI API, Tailwind CSS
+**Tech:** React, Express.js, MongoDB, Tailwind CSS
-**Description:** A 48-hour hackathon project that created a personalized AI companion for memory recall and journaling.
-Users could input important moments, facts, or goals — and the app would use OpenAI to summarize, recall, and reframe them in helpful ways.
-I led the UI development and handled integration with the backend Flask API.
-This project demonstrates my ability to work fast, collaborate under pressure, and integrate AI services into full-stack applications.
+**Description:** WTWR is a full-stack weather-powered clothing recommendation app built as a final capstone project during my TripleTen bootcamp.
+The app fetches real-time weather data and suggests appropriate outfits based on current conditions and user preferences.
+I built the frontend using React and Tailwind CSS to create a smooth, responsive UI, while the backend — powered by Express and MongoDB — handles user authentication, weather data processing, and clothing item management.
+This project showcases my ability to design and implement a complete, user-centric application from end to end.

 ---